 - Advance Queensland events – find events, workshops, conferences and webinars

-- Business Queensland events calendar – search for events, seminars and workshops which provide advice and assistance to businesses
+- Business Queensland events calendar – search for Queensland business events, seminars and workshops

 - Chambers of Commerce – for example, search Chamber of Commerce and Industry Queensland events and the Australian Chamber of Commerce and Industry events